rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/Learning Path 1 Errata.md

 Wait for step 1 to complete before moving on to step 2 <br>
 After running step 3 choose Edge Browser and enter your Azure tenant admin account and password <br>

-## Labs 2 and 3: MFA, Conditional Access and AAD Identity Protection & Privileged Identity Management (PIM) ~60 minutes (6 Hours)

-Before completing this lab create an outlook.com account for use in this lab.
-Refer to the create an outlook.com account document in the file share.<br>